jpuente/almanac/ephemeris/test/README.md

 ---
 ## License
-This library is distributed under a [GPL version 3.0 license](https://www.gnu.org/licenses/gpl-3.0.html).
+This software is distributed under a [GPL version 3.0 license](https://www.gnu.org/licenses/gpl-3.0.html).
 See LICENSE for more information.

 ---